redaKarami/redaKarami/README.md

 - 👋 Hi, I’m @redaKarami
-- 👀 I’m interested in conding , watching , eating , sleeping.
+- 👀 I’m interested in conding.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on a project

 <!---